Legal Recording And Reporting Requirements Of Accidents

 The event

-Details of any injured person, including age, sex, experience, training, etc.
+Details of any injured person, including age, sex, experience, training, etc. and describe the circumstances, including the place, time of day, and conditions.

 Details of the event, including:

-• any actions which led directly to the event
+• Any actions which led directly to the event

-• the direct causes of any injuries, ill-health, or other loss
+• The direct causes of any injuries, ill health, or other loss

-• the immediate causes of the event
+• The immediate causes of the event

 • The underlying causes are failures in workplace precautions, risk control systems, or management arrangements.